Reclaiming Democracy Together

 Distinguished Speakers

 Several leading contributors to public life have been invited to address the launch.
-Three have already confirmed their participation:
+Four have already confirmed their participation:

 Gillian Triggs